ThisIsWanCat/CEH_Notes/Engage2.md

 Finding filepos or memory pos (Use BinText)

 Analyze ELF exe (Use DIE)
+Can also analyze Executable Files with PE Extraction Tools
+- Upload file then check 'header file'

 Check operating system registry for changes (Use Reg Organizer) Tools -> Registry Snapshots -> Create and Compare with Current Registry